opsone-ch/documentation/advanced/firewall.rst

 Incoming SSH
 ------------

-Incoming SSH connections are limited to 15 per minute.
+Incoming SSH connections are limited to 600 per minute.
 You can alter or remove this limit by setting the ``nftables::input_ssh_limit`` within the `Custom JSON` :ref:`customjson_server`:

 .. code-block:: json

    {
-     "nftables::input_ssh_limit": "15/minute"
+     "nftables::input_ssh_limit": "600/minute"
    }

 Incoming ICMP
 -------------

-Incoming ICMP connections are limited to 10 per second.
+Incoming ICMP connections are limited to 600 per minute.
 You can alter or remove this limit by setting the ``nftables::input_icmp_limit`` within the `Custom JSON` :ref:`customjson_server`:

 .. code-block:: json

    {
-     "nftables::input_icmp_limit": "10/second"
+     "nftables::input_icmp_limit": "600/minute"
    }

 Incoming ICMPv6
 ---------------

-Incoming ICMPv6 connections are limited to 10 per second.
+Incoming ICMPv6 connections are limited to 600 per minute.
 You can alter or remove this limit by setting the ``nftables::input_icmpv6_limit`` within the `Custom JSON` :ref:`customjson_server`:

 .. code-block:: json

    {
-     "nftables::input_icmpv6_limit": "10/second"
+     "nftables::input_icmpv6_limit": "600/minute"
    }

 Debugging